noponena/SpaceInvadersQT/README.md

 - **libsndfile** – loading sound assets
 - **yaml-cpp** – parsing level data

-All third-party libraries are provided in the `Thirdparty/` directory (Windows), or can be installed via package managers (Linux/macOS).
+On Windows, all required third-party libraries are included in the `Thirdparty/` directory (for MinGW).
+On Linux and macOS, dependencies can be installed via your system package manager.

 ---